-In Sochi, the temperature typically varies from 36°F to 81°F over the course of the year, and is rarely below 28°F or above 87°F.
+In Sochi, the summers are warm, muggy, and mostly clear and the winters are long, chilly, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 36°F to 81°F and is rarely below 28°F or above 87°F.

 The warm season lasts for 3.1 months, from June 15 to September 17, with an average daily high temperature above 74°F. The hottest day of the year is August 4, with an average high of 81°F and low of 68°F.

 The cool season lasts for 3.9 months, from November 30 to March 27, with an average daily high temperature below 54°F. The coldest day of the year is January 28, with an average low of 36°F and high of 47°F.